To escape the grey winter and the crowded streets of Europe, December is an ideal month to discover Guyana.

 To discover the Creole culture, don't miss the Place des Palmistes after dark.
 Located in the heart of downtown Cayenne, it is a place that is often animated (food trucks, rides, etc..).
 It is the ideal opportunity to mingle with the local population and taste the local cuisine in a friendly atmosphere.
 For Christmas, you can expect temperatures around 30°C in the shade and a rather calm atmosphere where the "chanté nwèl" reigns.

-The "chanté nwel" is a Creole tradition that is very widespread in the West Indies, and that begins in December.
-It is a true moment of sharing that has its origins in the Catholic tradition, "the hymns" celebrating the arrival of the Christ Child.
-It is a true moment of communion between the local population and combines tradition, Christianity and all the gastronomy that makes the folklore of Christmas.
+Chanté nwel" is a widespread Creole tradition in the West Indies, starting in December.
+It's a moment of sharing that has its origins in the Catholic tradition of "cantiques" celebrating the birth of the Christ child.

 The contents of your suitcase for a trip to French Guiana depend mainly on your itinerary, and also on the different activities you will participate in.

 For a trip to the coast, pack light, comfortable clothing suitable for the hot climate, but also light shirts, Bermuda shorts and cotton T-shirts.
 You should also bring bathing suits, sunglasses, a hat and sun and UV protection creams.

 Are you planning to discover all the natural wealth of the Amazon jungle?
 Then don't forget to bring waterproof clothing, thick socks and closed shoes as well as repellent products to protect you from mosquitoes.

 Don't forget your camera for souvenir photos, a toiletry kit, as well as your identity papers, passport and driving license.